ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ##### SCT Deletion Procedure

 The SCT Deletion procedure is more complicated than the respective STH procedure.
-This is because a server may elect not to participate in SCT Feedback, and this must be accounted for by being more conservative in sending SCT reports.
+This is because servers may elect not to participate in SCT Feedback, and this must be accounted for by being more conservative in sending SCT reports to them.

 The following pseudocode would be included in the SCTStore class, and called with the result of get_gossip_selection() after the SCT Feedback has been sent (successfully) to the server.
 We also note that the first experimental algorithm from above is included in the pseudocode as an illustration.

     //  This function is called after successfully providing SCT Feedback
     //  to a server.
 It is passed the feedback sent to the server, which
     //  is the output of get_gossip_selection()
-    def after_submit_to_server(SCTBundle[] submittedBundles)
+    def after_submit_to_thirdparty(SCTBundle[] submittedBundles)
     {
       foreach(bundle : submittedBundles)
       {
-        bundle.num_reports_to_server++
+        bundle.num_reports_to_thirdparty++

         if(proof_fetching_enabled) {
           if(!bundle.has_been_fully_resolved_to_sths()) {
             foreach(s : bundle.sct_list) {